apoc64/rales_engine/README.md

 # Rales Engine

-This Rails API app provides json information related to an ecommerce site.
+This Rails API app provides json information related to an ecommerce marketplace site.
+This is part of the back end curriculum at the Turing School for Software and Design.
+Information related to this project can be fount here http://backend.turing.io/module3/projects/rails_engine

 ## This app uses
 * Rails 5.2